yusufmunircloud/AWS-Projects/AWS-Serverless-Reminder-App/02_LABINSTRUCTIONS/STAGE5 - Serverless Application Frontend.md

 - index.html .. the main index page
 - main.css .. the stylesheet for the page
-- whiskers.png .. an image of whiskers !!
+- AWS.png .. an image of the glorious AWS logo !!
 - serverless.js .. the JS code which runs in your browser.
 It responds when buttons are clicked, and passes and text from the boxes when it calls the API Gateway endpoint.

 Open the `serverless.js` in a code/text editor.